christianalfoni/impact/README.md

         </div>
     )
 }

+// A container provides the actual implementation to be used const container = di.createContainer({
+    Counter
+})

 // The dependency injector instance has a Provider to provide a container
 // with the implementation of the classes